dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 Obuchowski and Rockette use a *k-index*, defined as the “kth repetition of the study involving the same diagnostic test, reader and patient (sic)”.
 In the author's opinion, what is meant is a case-set index instead of a repetition index.
 Repeating a study with the same treatment, reader and cases yields *within-reader* variability, which is different from sampling the population of cases with new case-sets, which yields *case-sampling plus within-reader* variability [@RN412].
 As noted earlier, within-reader variability cannot be "turned off" and affects the interpretations of all case-sets.

 *Interest is in extrapolating to the population of cases and the only way to do this is to sample different case-sets.
-It is shown below that usage of the case-set index interpretation yields the same results using the DBMH or the ORH methods.*
+It is shown below that usage of the case-set index interpretation yields the same results using the DBM or the OR methods.*

 Finally, and this is where I had some difficulty understanding what is going on, there is an additive random error term $\epsilon_{i\{c\}}$ whose sampling behavior is described by a multivariate normal distribution with an I-dimensional zero mean vector and an $I \times I$ dimensional covariance matrix  $\Sigma$: